 Implementation Process — Step-by-Step Playbook

-Phase 1 focuses on rapid discovery and a tight pilot that proves value before broader rollout.
+Phase 1 focuses on quick discovery and a small pilot to prove value before wider implementation.
 Begin with a focused audit that surfaces friction points in the existing content pipeline, then run a four-week pilot with clearly scoped outputs and measurable KPIs.
 That approach keeps risk low while producing signals you can act on immediately.

 Stakeholder alignment steps